kmaasrud/pythentur/docs/userguide/stopplace.md

 would make `oslo_s` a `StopPlace` object for Oslo Central Station.

+!!! info Initializing speed
-For larger stop places with many platforms, this might take a few seconds, since the API is queried for each platform.
+    For larger stop places with many platforms, initializing a `StopPlace` might take a few seconds, since the API is queried for each platform.
+However, when the `StopPlace` is loaded in memory, the operations should be quite snappy.

 ### Using `from_string`